craftofelectronics/craftofelectronics-planning.github.com/_posts/2012-07-19-logo-contest.md

 ---
 layout: post
-title : Craft of Electronics Design Bounty: We Need a Logo! summary : Looking for a new logo for the project; hoping for your input. category : software author : Sebastian Dziallas
+title : Design Bounty: We Need a Logo summary : Looking for a new logo for the project. category : software author : Sebastian Dziallas

 tags :
  - designprocess
 ---